New Student Welcome Guide

 - Application for a Visa Certificate (I-20 or DS-2019)

-To receive your I-20 or DS-2019, you MUST make arrangements for express mail through eShip Global.
-If you have any questions about completing the AVC or the issuance of your visa eligibility documents, send your inquiry to the Davis IC at email@example.com.
+Due to COVID-19 pandemic, all I-20s will be sent electronically.
+For students requesting a DS-2019 for J-1 status, we will coordinate to mail your documents to you.
+If you have any questions about completing the AVC or the issuance of your visa eligibility documents, send your inquiry to the Davis IC at firstname.lastname@example.org.
 Please allow a minimum of 48 hours for processing your inquiry.

 - Students Transferring from Another U.S. School to Princeton University